cilium/cilium/Documentation/network/servicemesh/gateway-api/splitting.rst

       weight: 1

-Let's double check that traffic has been unevenly split across multiple Pods by running a loop and counting the requests:
+Verify that traffic is unevenly split across multiple Pods by running a loop and counting the requests:

 .. code-block:: shell-session

     while true; do curl -s -k "http://$GATEWAY/echo" >> curlresponses991.txt ;done

-Stop with ``Ctrl+C``.
+Stop the loop with ``Ctrl+C``.
-Verify that the responses have been (more or less) evenly spread.
+Verify that responses are more or less evenly distributed.

 .. code-block:: shell-session